I LOVE eggplant!

 - Preheat your non-stick pan to medium heat.
 Add diced eggplant, zucchini, and summer squash.
 Also add the salt at this point, if using, as it will bump up the flavor and will also help the veggies release their juices.

 - Cover for 3 more minutes and stir.

-- Add the Italian seasoning and onion powder then stir again and cover for another 2 minutes or so until the vegetables are nearly cooked through.
+- Add the Italian seasoning, onion powder, and white pepper, then stir again and cover for another 2 minutes or so until the vegetables are nearly cooked through.